Memnon: Colossi of Memnon

 The Colossi of Memnon are two massive stone 3,400 year old twin statues of the Pharaoh Amenhotep III, located in Luxor, Egypt.
 Greeks and Romans visitors associated them with mythical Memnon since at least the first century-calling a portrait-colossus of that pharaoh "Memnon."
 This identification was based, argued by R. Drew Griffith on the fact that the statue faces sunrise on the winter solstice and so was linked to the dawn.

 According to Pliny the Elder and others, one statue made a sound at morning time.

 Pausanias also describes how he marveled at a colossal statue in Egypt, having been told that Memnon began his travels in Africa:In Egyptian Thebes, on crossing the Nile to the so-called Pipes, I saw a statue, still sitting, which gave out a sound.
 The many call it Memnon, who they say from Aethiopia overran Egypt and as far as Susa.
 The Thebans, however, say that it is a statue, not of Memnon, but of a native named Phamenoph, and I have heard some say that it is Sesostris.
 This statue was broken in two by Cambyses, and at the present day from head to middle it is thrown down; but the rest is seated, and every day at the rising of the sun it makes a noise, and the sound one could best liken to that of a harp or lyre when a string has been broken.

 Historian M. Bernal claims that the Greeks based Memnon on Ammenemes of Egypt.
 An Egyptian origin for Memnon appears likely from Zeus' weighing of his fate against Achilles' in the lost epic Aethiopis.
 There is a similar motif in the early spell of the Egyptian Book of the Dead.
 Like Memnon, Amenhotep formed military pacts with eastern kings, was son of a solar deity, and was exceptionally handsome.

-Following an earthquake in 27 b.c. the northernmost of the colossi collapsed, and, at sunrise, began to produce an eerie musical sound that early Greek travelers interpreted as the mythical half-mortal Memnon calling out to his mother Eos, goddess of the dawn.
-Visitors came from far and wide to hear the song, including the Roman Emperor Hadrian and the Empress Sabine, who had to wait several days before the statue called out to them in a.d.
-130. The bust was restored in the Roman period and mounted on huge sandstone blocks.
+Following an earthquake in 27 BC the northernmost of the colossi collapsed, and, at sunrise, began to produce an eerie musical sound that early Greek travelers interpreted as the mythical half-mortal Memnon calling out to his mother Eos, goddess of the dawn.
+Visitors came from far and wide to hear the song, including the Roman Emperor Hadrian and the Empress Sabine, who had to wait several days before the statue called out to them in 130 AD.
+The bust was restored in the Roman period and mounted on huge sandstone blocks.
 According to legend, Septimius Severus (r.
-193-211 CE), seeking to repair the colossus, inadvertently silenced it forever.
+193-211 AD), seeking to repair the colossus, inadvertently silenced it forever.